IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 ### Step 8: Apply the change

 This last step, replacing the wildcard host "*" with the correct DNS name, is not really necessary.
-But now you have a correct configuration that is secure.
+The Ingress Gateway would work with the wildcard, too, but now you have a correct configuration that is more secure.
+And this is what this workshop is about, isn't it?

 `istio-ingress-tls.yaml` creates an Istio Gateway configuration using the TLS certificate stored in a Kubernetes secret.

 It also generates a VirtualService definition for this Gateway with routes to services that do not exist at the moment.
+If you look at the definition, you can see 3 "match" rules, they are all based on the "hosts" definition which is the Ingress URL:
+* "https://INGRESSURL/auth" routes to the keycloak service on port 8080
+* "https//INGRESSURL/articles" routes to the web-api service on port 8081
+* "https://INGRESSURL", the root ('/') without a path, routes to the web-app on port 80, this is the service that delivers the Web-App frontend to the browser

 ```sh
 kubectl apply -f istio-ingress-tls.yaml